Google Lens was one of Google's biggest announcements in 2017, but it was a primarily a Google Pixel-exclusive feature at launch.

-In some Android phones, Google Lens will be directly added to the device's own camera app.
+In some Android phones, Google Lens has been been directly added to the device's own camera app.
 This functionality is now rolling out, so we haven't had a chance to test it yet, though we suspect it'll be similar to the implementations described above.

 Which devices offer Google Lens?

 Google announced Google Lens at I/O 2017, giving us a preview of the new software, before rolling into the announcement of the Pixel 2 and Pixel 2 XL.
 At launch, Google Lens was integrated into Google Assistant and Google Photos on those phones.
 Other devices eventually followed, though you still had to use Google Assistant and Google Photos to access the feature.